 The trackpad is a thing of beauty.
 While some old guard ThinkPad users might lament the loss of dedicated buttons, we approve of Lenovo's modern buttonless trackpad that has virtual buttons at the bottom and the top and an audible click when you press down.
 The top buttons (right, left and middle) are there for those who use the TrackPoint eraser stick pointer embedded in the keyboard.
 You must press down and click the trackpad to actuate the TrackPoint buttons; a tap won't do, unfortunately.
 The trackpad control panel has settings for click zones and zone size.
 The glass Synaptics pad is a dream to use with nary an errant mouse action and none of the unwanted left side swipes that cause app switching with many other Windows 8 laptops.
 Pinch zooming and other multi-finger gestures work well too.
 This is one of the few Windows machines that holds its ground against the superb MacBook trackpads.
 The trackpad doesn't lift and lock like the keyboard, but it is disabled automatically when you put the machine into presentation, tent and tablet positions.

-Regardless of variant, the ThinkPad Yoga has a 12.5" full HD 1920 x 1080 IPS display with 400 nits of brightness, 10 point multi-touch and wide viewing angles.
+Regardless of variant, the ThinkPad Yoga has a 12.5" full HD 1920 x 1080 IPS display with 400 nits of brightness, 10 point multi-touch and wide viewing angles. *Update: Lenovo now offers a 1366 x 768 touch-only display option too.
 Gorilla Glass protects the display, so there's no need for a screen protector.
 The non-Wacom model has a glossy display that's reflective, but Lenovo keeps glare under control.
 There's a bit less glare compared to our Microsoft Surface Pro 2 that has bonded glass to reduce glare, and significantly less glare than the Samsung ATIV Book 9 Plus.
 The Wacom model has an anti-glare finish that isn't quite matte, but it is noticeably less reflective than the non-active digitizer version.
 Happily the anti-glare finish doesn't introduce grain or haze, though small text looks a bit less sharp compared to the glossy non-Wacom version.
 Contrast measured slightly higher on the Wacom model (640:1 vs. 610:1), though to our eyes the glossy screen looks slightly higher in contrast (gloss does increase perceived contrast).
 Brightness on our non-Wacom model measured 404 nits, slightly exceeding Lenovo's claim, while the Wacom model measured 390 nits according to our Spyder4 Pro colorimeter.
 Black levels are good at .6 with brightness set to max.
 Color gamut is decent with 70% of SRGB and 52% of Adobe RGB.
-That doesn't match the top high gamut laptops that include the full HD Lenovo ThinkPad T440s, Sony Vaio Flip 13, Samsung ATIV Book 9 Plus and Lenovo Yoga 2 pro that manage 95% of sRGB, but for everyday work and non-trained eyes, the ThinkPad Yoga's colors look great when watching video and viewing photos.
+That doesn't match the top high gamut laptops that include the full HD Lenovo ThinkPad T440s, Sony Vaio Flip 13, Samsung ATIV Book 9 Plus and Lenovo Yoga 2 Pro that manage 95% of sRGB, but for everyday work and non-trained eyes, the ThinkPad Yoga's colors look great when watching video and viewing photos.
 It fact, it scores similarly to the competing MS Surface Pro 2 for color gamut.
 For those of you who aren't graphics professionals and don't understand all these metrics, it's a great looking display with wide viewing angles, pleasing colors, high contrast, good blacks, much higher than average brightness and sharp text.

 Computers are a numbers game, and resolution is one of the top factors in marketing right now.
 Last year, 1920 x 1080 was considered best of breed, and some folks found that resolution too high for a 13.3" laptop.
 Now we have the ThinkPad Yoga 2 Pro and Samsung ATIV Book 9 Plus that use the same Samsung 3200 x 1800 display, and some folks look down on "mere full HD".
 That's silly.
 Full HD at 13.3" is extremely sharp with a very good 165 PPI pixel density, and it's the native resolution for full HD movies.
 Text looks very sharp and you'll have to look very closely to see staircasing or individual pixels in letters.
 Windows 8.1 handles this resolution well with a default 125% scaling so text isn't too small and icons are big enough to tap.
 When you move up to the Yoga 2 Pro resolution, Windows 8.1 defaults to 200% scaling to keep things readable, but non-Windows DPI aware apps ignore that, and the result is tiny text and menus that are too small to easily operate.
 In 3 years, Windows and programs may have much better high DPI support, but for right now and the next few years, full HD is more manageable.